 Electric Service Area

-CPS Energy’s diverse fuel mix includes coal, nuclear, natural gas, solar, wind, and landfill gas, generating a total capacity of 7,773 MW for its San Antonio area service territory.
+CPS Energy’s diverse fuel mix includes coal, nuclear, natural gas, solar, wind, and landfill gas, for a total generation capacity of 7,773 MW.
 CPS Energy registered 4,858 MW of peak demand on August 11, 2014.

 Electric Transmission System